Subtitles and Transcript

 16:43 Under the circumstances, it's profoundly important that every single American child leaves school knowing how to cook 10 recipes that will save their life.
 Life skills.

-18:40 That's all it takes, six-and-a-half grand per school.
+18:41 That's all it takes, six-and-a-half grand per school.
 The Kitchen is 25 grand a month.
 Okay?
 This can do 5,000 people a year, which is 10 percent of their population, and it's people on people.
 You know, it's local cooks teaching local people.
-It's free cooking lessons, guys, free cooking lessons in the Main Street.
+It's free cooking lessons, guys, in the Main Street.
 This is real, tangible change, real, tangible change.
 Around America, if we just look back now, there is plenty of wonderful things going on.
 There is plenty of beautiful things going on.
-There are angels around America doing great things in schools -- farm-to-school set-ups, garden set-ups, education -- there are amazing people doing this already.
-The problem is they all want to roll out what they're doing to the next school, and the next, but there's no cash.
+There are angels around America doing great things in schools — farm-to-school set-ups, garden set-ups, education — there are amazing people doing this already.
+The problem is they all want to roll out what they're doing to the next school, but there's no cash.
 We need to recognize the experts and the angels quickly, identify them, and allow them to easily find the resource to keep rolling out what they're already doing, and doing well.
 Businesses of America need to support Mrs. Obama to do the things that she wants to do.

-19:50 And look, I know it's weird having an English person standing here before you talking about all this.
+19:51 And look, I know it's weird having an English person standing here before you talking about all this.
 All I can say is: I care.
-I'm a father, and I love this country, and I believe truly, actually, that if change can be made in this country, beautiful things will happen around the world.
-If America does it, I believe other people will follow.
+I'm a father, and I love this country.
+And I believe truly, actually, that if change can be made in this country, beautiful things will happen around the world.
+If America does it, other people will follow.
 It's incredibly important.

 20:21 When I was in Huntington, trying to get a few things to work when they weren't, I thought "If I had a magic wand, what would I do?"
 And I thought, "You know what?
 I'd just love to be put in front of some of the most amazing movers and shakers in America."
 And a month later, TED phoned me up and gave me this award.
 I'm here.
 So, my wish.
 Dyslexic, so I'm a bit slow.
 My wish is for you to help a strong, sustainable movement to educate every child about food, to inspire families to cook again, and to empower people everywhere to fight obesity.